MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-dw.md

 ## Service Manager data warehouse retention

-By default, data is stored in the data warehouse for 3 years for fact tables and for an unlimited period for dimension and outrigger tables.
+By default, data is stored in the data warehouse for three years for fact tables and for an unlimited period for dimension and outrigger tables.
 However, you can modify the retention period if you want to retain data longer or groom it out more aggressively.

 ### Fact table retention settings
 There are two types of retention settings in the data warehouse: